GorkemOrhan/Automated-Online-Exam-System/docs/github-pages-deployment.md

 If you're having issues with the static export:
 1. Make sure your Next.js version supports the `output: 'export'` configuration
 2. Check that you're not using any features that aren't compatible with static exports (like API routes)
 3. Ensure all your images are properly handled with the `unoptimized: true` setting

+#### GitHub Actions Version Compatibility

+If you're still encountering issues with GitHub Actions, try:
+1. Using the latest versions of actions (we've updated to v4 where available)
+2. Adding the `actions/configure-pages` step before the upload step
+3. Using the official Next.js deployment workflow template